leimurillo/Mol_Phyl_2021/Tutorials/2.Alignments/Readme.md

 There is a gap for all the sequences but one, which has an `n` in that position (right black rectangle).
 This gap column, changes the translation frame (reading frame).
 In a protein coding gene this is clearly not possible, therefore the `n`is wrong and most probably it is a sequencing error.
 Delete the whole column.
 Pay extra attention to only delete this column and nothing else by error.
 Take a look at the other rectangle in the picture, there is a single gap in the middle of a protein coding gene.
 Here again a single gap is not possible. please replace it with an `n`. *Why it is not possible to have a single gap in this position?
 Why we replace it with an `n`?*

-Now please export your alignment as `COITrim.fasta`.
+Now please export your alignment as `COITrim.fasta` (we trimmed the alignment!).
 We need to repeat the same steps since the beginning for *ATP6*, *CYTB* and *ND5* genes.
 But to save some time I have already prepared these files for you, go to [Data](https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Data/) and download the following files:

 ```